garethmarkel/ukb-administration/docs/pheno/understand_sql.md

     ``` sql
     .header on
     .mode csv
-    -- Output to file named NumDepress.csv
+    .output NumDepress.csv 		-- Output to file named NumDepress.csv
-    .output NumDepress.csv

     -- First, we build the phenotype code table
     CREATE TEMP TABLE pheno_code
     AS
-    SELECT  cm.value AS value,
+    SELECT  cm.value AS value,		-- select value from table 'cm' and call it value
-            cm.meaning AS meaning
+            cm.meaning AS meaning	-- select meaning from table 'cm' and call it meaning

-    FROM    code_meta cm
+    FROM    code_meta cm		-- using table 'code_meta', now named as cm
     JOIN    data_meta dm on
-            dm.field_id=20442 AND   -- Extract the Field correspond to phenotype from data meta
+            dm.field_id=20442 AND   	-- extract the field (20442) corresponding to phenotype from dm
-            dm.coding = cm.code_id; -- Extract the data coding (value and meaning) for this phenotype
+            dm.coding = cm.code_id; 	-- extract the data coding (value and meaning) for this phenotype

-    SELECT  s.sample_id AS FID,
+    SELECT  s.sample_id AS FID,		-- select sample_id from table 's' and call it FID
-            s.sample_id AS IID,
+            s.sample_id AS IID,		-- select sample_id from table 's' and call it IID
-            (CASE WHEN depress.pheno IN           -- If phenotype is found in data coding
+            (CASE WHEN depress.pheno IN -- if phenotype is found in data coding
                 (
                     SELECT value
                     FROM pheno_code